mmbman/Katagiri/about.md

 For updates, you can follow [Katagiri Transcripts on Facebook](https://www.facebook.com/KatagiriTranscripts).

-If you have comments or questions, you can [email Kikan / Mike](mailto:michaelhoward@mac.com).
+If you have comments or questions, you can [email me](mailto:michaelhoward@mac.com).

 ---
 [First Talk: Diamond Sutra: Introduction](1979-05-09-Diamond-Sutra-Introduction#0)